Simple to use

 The Android app can be downloaded from the Google Play Store here.
 The Windows and Android apps are largely the same, so there is no learning curve here.
 You get the same large button and Smart Location pre-selected when you open the app.
 Tapping on the Selected Location button opens the list of servers, and tapping on the hamburger menu gives you access to the Settings menu and other app information.

 Ease of use

-ExpressVPN easily scores higher than IPVanish in the ease of use department.
-Granted, the latter isn’t difficult either, but those apps just feel a lot more complicated than they should.
+ExpressVPN easily scores higher than quite a few other VPN services in the ease of use department.
+Granted, the others aren’t too difficult either, but those apps sometimes feel a lot more complicated than they should.
 ExpressVPN manages to take all the complications and confusion away.

 Security & privacy

 ExpressVPN provides a lot of security and privacy features.
 The service guarantees zero connection or activity logging.
 ExpressVPN also runs their own DNS servers.
-Features like DNS leak blocking, the Network Lock Kill Switch, DNS/IPv6 leak protection, and more are huge security positives.
+Features like DNS leak blocking, the Network Lock Kill Switch, DNS/IPv6 leak protection, and VPN Split Tunneling and more are huge security positives.